MoSidow/E-commerce-Back-End/README.md

 ## Description

-In this assignment I have created an employee tracker so the user is able to add a department, role and an employee.
-The user also has the option to update the role of an employee.
+In this assignment I have build the backend of an E-Commerse so the user is able to see, add, update and delete a Category, Tag or Product.

 ## Usage